-A: Conformal coatings are barrier materials typically applied in thin layers that provide chemical, mechanical and/or electrical properties and/or protection.
-Typically thought of in the context of electronics, conformal coatings are also valued components of biological, medical and industrial systems.
-Advanced Coating applications are in service from the depths of the oceans to the vastness of space.
+A: Conformal coatings are barrier materials typically applied in thin layers that provide chemical, mechanical, and/or electrical properties and/or protection.
+Typically thought of in the context of electronics, conformal coatings are also valued components of biological, medical, and industrial systems.
+Learn More

 Q: What national/industry standards do conformal coatings meet?